-One way to avoid lifestyle inflation, and entrenching yourself in debt, is knowing how to stop spending money you don’t have.
-Makes sense right?
-So many people, though, get caught up in various life stages adamant about their next purchase.
-Or they think they’ll be able to make up for the cost “later”.
-Let me tell you, the best strategy is to not spend the money in the first place.
+One way to avoid lifestyle inflation, and entrenching yourself in debt, is to know how to stop spending money you don’t have.
+That makes sense, right?
+So many people get caught up in various life stages, adamant about their next purchase.
+Or they think they’ll be able to make up for the cost “later.”
+Let me tell you, the best strategy is not to spend the money in the first place.

-What follows are some strategies on how to stop spending money unnecessarily on things you don’t need, and to keep track of what you ARE spending on so that you can eliminate waste.
+What follows are some strategies to stop spending money unnecessarily on things you don’t need and to keep track of what you ARE spending on to eliminate waste.

 How to Stop Spending Money You Don’t Have

-Knowing how much you have to spend each month is probably the first thing you should figure out.
-Know what you’re bringing in each month and subtract all of those fixed expenses (rent/mortgage, utilities, debt, etc.)
+Knowing how much you must spend each month is probably the first thing you should figure out.
+Know what you bring in each month and subtract all fixed expenses (rent/mortgage, utilities, debt, etc.)

 How to Stick To Your Budgets